Testlio/hype/content/post/grapqhl-testing.md

 ## How has it been?

 For the first time ever, I don’t dread writing tests for my API.
 That’s a really big deal.
-When you make writing good tests easy, it’s be easier to get high test coverage.
+When you make writing good tests easy, you'll immediately notice the test coverage going up through the roof.

-The service I made this whole thing for has been at a stable 95-97% lines, functions and statements test coverage since I implemented the first types.
-Whenever this percentage drops, I get a warning in the pull request.
+The service we built this whole thing for has been at a stable 95-97% lines, functions and statements test coverage since implementing the first types.
+Whenever this percentage drops, we get a warning in the pull request.

-The remaining lines of uncovered code are exclusively things that should actually just be unit tested.
-I currently have zero unit tests in this codebase and will be adding some to bring coverage up even higher.
+The remaining lines of uncovered code are exclusively things that should actually just be unit tested. we currently have zero unit tests in this codebase and will be adding some to bring coverage up even higher.

-Now, having high test coverage and it being easy to keep it high is cool.
-It doesn’t matter, though.
-What really matters is whether or not the tests are catching bugs.
-For me, this approach has been effective in letting no bugs slip through.
-In my days of unit testing API servers, this was not something I ever experienced.

 If you are currently unhappy with the way you write tests or if you don’t do it at all, I encourage you to ask why.
 Address the problems you have with it individually, put together a plan to put an end to them, and make your testing awesome.
-My solution might not be the perfect one for you, but the perfect solution for you _does_ exist.
+This solution might not be the perfect one for you, but the perfect solution for you _does_ exist.
 Figure it out and your codebase, coworkers and your very own sanity will thank you.